Anthony-Vuong/TactBot/README.md

 Android Studio project to create an app that uses bluetooth to communicate with a RPI4.
 To access the manifest, main activity, and design file use the following path: App-Src-Main

-Author: Anthony Vuong, Pedro Munoz-Rodriguez
+Author: Anthony Vuong, Pedro Muñoz-Rodriguez

 ⌨️ Current Status: In Development